 Mr. McDaniel is the Chairman of the Finance Committee.
 Two of the four members of the Finance Committee, Ms. Lesjak and Mr. McDaniel, are "independent" as defined by applicable listing standards of The NASDAQ Stock Market.
-Messrs.
-Chaperon and de Wendel were designated by Total to be on the Finance Committee pursuant to our Affiliation Agreement with Total.
-The Finance Committee held five meetings during fiscal 2015.
+Ms. Kristoffersen and Mr. Wolffsheim were designated by Total to be on the Finance Committee pursuant to our Affiliation Agreement with Total.
+The Finance Committee held five meetings during fiscal 2016.